More Russian military police arrive in Syria under peace deal with Turkey

 The military police, from the southern Russian region of Chechnya, will patrol and help with the withdrawal of Kurdish forces and their weapons to 30 km of the Syrian-Turkish border, Interfax news agency reported the ministry as saying.

-On Thursday, the YPG-led Syrian Democratic Forces (SDF) accused Turkey of launching a large land offensive targeting three villages in northeast Syria despite a truce, forcing thousands of civilians to flee.
+Turkey launched its offensive against the YPG on Oct.
+9 after President Donald Trump ordered U.S. forces out of northeast Syria.
+It halted its assault under a U.S.-brokered ceasefire that called for a YPG withdrawal from the border area.
+The Putin-Erdogan deal built on and widened that agreement.

-Turkey's Defence Ministry did not comment directly on the SDF report but said five of its military personnel had been wounded in an attack by the YPG militia around the border town of Ras al Ain, near where the three villages are located.
+Russia said on Thursday the peace plan was being implemented smoothly and RIA news agency quoted an SDF official as saying Kurdish fighters had already withdrawn from the border area.

-Russia said the peace plan hammered out on Tuesday was going ahead smoothly and RIA news agency quoted an SDF official as saying Kurdish fighters had already withdrawn from the border area.
-It also said the Kurds were ready to discuss joining the Syrian army once Syria's crisis had been settled politically.
+However, the YPG-led Syrian Democratic Forces (SDF) accused Turkey of launching a large land offensive on Thursday targeting three villages in northeast Syria despite the truce, forcing thousands more civilians to flee.

-The deal agreed with Putin built on and widened a previous U.S.-brokered ceasefire and helped end fighting.
-Trump has since lifted sanctions on Turkey which he imposed over its incursion.
+Turkey's Defence Ministry has not commented directly on the SDF report but said five of its military personnel had been wounded in an attack by the YPG militia around the border town of Ras al Ain, near where the three villages are located.

 The U.N. special envoy for Syria, Geir Pedersen, told Reuters the ceasefire seemed to be holding "by and large" as major powers gather in Geneva ahead of the first meeting of Syria's Constitutional Committee next week.